rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-In your case, the token should be different.
-Since the token is set as HTTP header now, you should be able to delete a user.
-Let's try it with the following GraphQL mutation in GraphQL Playground.
-The HTTP header with the token will be send along with the GraphQL operation:
+Your token will be different than the one above, but of a similar format.
+Since the token is set as an HTTP header now, you should be able to delete a user with the following GraphQL mutation in GraphQL Playground.
+The HTTP header with the token will be sent with the GraphQL operation:

 {{< highlight javascript >}}
 mutation {